Sashamxz/flask_prog/README.md

 # flask_proj
-Simple blog, powered by best framework in the world - Flask.
+Simple blog, powered by best framework in the World - Flask.

 Install OS Packages
 You will at least need the python development package though there